Chinese business association seeks to quash exemption for safe injection sites | CBC News

 Elford said under federal legislation, the business association wasn't part of the consultation process because its interests are economic.

-Justice Richard Mosley questioned the purpose of gathering information from the community if it wasn't used for consultation, and asked that was done to make residents "feel better about it all."
+Mosley questioned the purpose of gathering information from the community if it wasn't used for consultation, and asked whether that was done to make residents "feel better about it all."

 He said that smacks of "going through the motions."